bergmannjg/fshafas/readme.md

 1) a direct (`raw`) interface to the hafas endpoints,
 2) a F# async based interface corresponding to hafas-client api,
+3) a JS promise based interface corresponding to the TS [Type definitions](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/types/hafas-client/index.d.ts) for hafas-client.

+## Compilation to JavaScript

-3) a JS promise based interface corresponding to the TS [Type definitions](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/types/hafas-client/index.d.ts) for hafas-client, which compiles via Fable to a JavaScript library, this library and the original hafas-client can be used interchangeably.
+The JS promise based interface compiles via Fable to a JavaScript library, this library and the original hafas-client can be used almost interchangeably.

+Differences:

+* *String Literal Unions* are compiled via ts2fable to F# Discriminated Unions and these are compiled via Fable to Jvascript classes.
+The mapping *.toString().toLowerCase()* can eliminate the differences.

-The following diagram should commute:
+The following diagram should commute modulo the aforementioned differences:

 JavaScript/TypeScript | Transformation | F# |
 :---------------:|:--------:|:------:|